Zerdoumi-Hamza/alx-system_engineering-devops/README.md

-First Directory for the basic shell command
+First directory for shell redirection